Nicknames for Austin, Texas

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A modern city skyline with a bridge, trees, and a body of water in front
+A modern city skyline with a bridge over a river lined by trees in front

 Austin's lively and vibrant atmosphere has gained the city many interesting monikers

-Thanks to its unique flair and vibrant history, Austin has gained several noteworthy nicknames over the years.
-Like the city itself, some of these monikers date back to the 1800s.
-Many of them, however, are much more modern.
+Thanks to Austin's unique flair and vibrant history, the city has also earned several nicknames over the years, some dating back to the 1800s and others more modern.

-Buildings under a violet sky reflecting into a lake in front
+Glass buildings of varying sizes under a violet sky reflected into a river in front

 ATX

-You'll hear it often: ATX is one of the most commonly used nicknames for Austin, TX, in both text and casual conversation.
-It's a shortened version of Austin, Texas, and is frequently used by Austin locals.
-The phrase is usually pronounced A-T-X, although you'll sometimes hear A-Tex.
+A common nickname for Austin is "ATX," which is used in both text and casual conversation.
+It's a shortened form of Austin, Texas, and locals frequently use the nickname.
+The abbreviation is usually pronounced A-T-X, although sometimes you'll hear it as A-Tex.

-The ATX nickname is inspired by the famous ATL moniker for Atlanta, Georgia.
-ATX originated within the hip-hop community but has expanded to much wider usage over the past couple of decades.
+The "ATX" nickname is inspired by the well-known "ATL" moniker for Atlanta, Georgia.
+It originated within the hip-hop community but has gained wider usage over the past couple of decades.

-You'll find ATX used in the name of Austin businesses, restaurants, and even real estate developments.
-The city also hosts the ATX TV Festival, an annual showcase of what's happening in the television industry.
+You'll see "ATX" used in the names of Austin businesses, restaurants, and even real estate developments.
+The city also hosts the ATX TV Festival, an annual showcase of the latest happenings in the television industry.

-A rocky beach shore on a sunny day
+A rocky beach shore lined by clear blue water on a sunny day

 In the 1960s, Austin was a popular destination for free-spirited hippies